Military Divorce Lawyer

 In Texas, military benefits are considered marital property, and are divided equitably between the two spouses.
 Whether you are concerned about protecting the benefits that you worked hard to earn or are concerned about receiving your fair share during your divorce, I can help.

-Are You Involved in a Military Divorce?
+Are You in the Military And Facing a Divorce?
 Call Me for Expert Help.

 As a board-certified family law attorney, you can rest assured I have the knowledge and experience to handle your military divorce.
 If you have questions about the family law process or the military benefits you will receive, contact me.